electricimp/TreasureData/README.md

 ### setDebug(*value*) ###

 This method enables (*value* is `true`) or disables (*value* is `false`) the library debug output (including error logging).
 It is disabled by default.
 The method returns nothing.

-## TreasureData.Error Class ##

-This class represents an error returned by the library when an HTTP request to the Treasure Data platform fails.
-It has the following public properties:

-- *httpStatus* &mdash; An integer indicating the HTTP status code.
-- *httpResponse* &mdash; A table of key-value strings holding the response body of the failed request.

 ## Testing ##